-The Associate Degree Medical Assisting program (Rochester Campus) is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Curriculum Review Board of the American Association of Medical Assistants Endowment (CRB-AAMAE).
+The Associate Degree Medical Assisting program (Rochester Campus) is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).

 Approved by the New York State Education Department, Vocational and Educational Services for Individuals with Disabilities.